Drishyam: Remakes

-Sequel
+Sequels

 Jeethu Joseph and Mohanlal were filming for Ram prior to the COVID-19 lockdown in India, however the shooting of the film was stalled as some sequences they want to film in foreign locations, such as London and Cairo.
 As the crew realised that the filming would take time to continue, Jeethu decided to start the works for Sequel.
 Drishyam 2 was officially announced by Mohanlal on his 60th birthday, 21 May 2020.
 Mohanlal, Meena, Ansiba Hassan, Esther Anil, Asha Sarath, Siddique, Kozhikode Narayanan Nair, Mela Raghu, Aneesh G Menon, Shobha Mohan and Antony Perumbavoor reprise their roles.

 Principal photography began on 21 September 2020, and was shot for 46 days in Kochi and Thodupuzha and it was concluded on 6 November 2020.
 The film was released directly through the OTT platform Amazon Prime Video on 19 February 2021.

-Drishyam 3 was confirmed by Mohanlal on 20th February 2025.
+The third instalment in the franchise Drishyam 3 was confirmed by Mohanlal on 20 February 2025, and was released worldwide on 21 May 2026, coinciding with Mohanlal's birthday.